tjcsl/hsf-2015-writeups/crypto/100b-what-do-you-say.md

 ## Process
 Since there different numbers of "o"s in the "doot"s, we thought this looked like Morse code.
 Given that, we used the `hackercodecs` library and some Python to decode it.
 The equivalent to a dot is "doot" and the equivalent to a dash is "doooot".
+In the process of decoding we made sure to thank mr skeltal, in order to not lose any bone calcium.

 ## Solution
 The solution is the Morse-decoded string: `THANKSMRSKELETALDOOTDOOT`